 - Late Payment Fee.
 If you fail to make a payment by your statement due date, you’ll be on the hook for a late payment fee – usually not more than $40, and possibly graduated based on balance size.
 Some issuers may waive isolated late payment fees; call customer service to ask.

 - Penalty Interest.
 If you miss two statement due dates in a row, you may incur penalty interest.
 Penalty interest accrues at a steep premium to regular interest – often 10 or 15 percentage points higher, depending on the issuer.
-Once imposed, expect penalty interest to apply indefinitely – at least six months from the second missed payment.
+Once imposed, expect this high interest rate to apply indefinitely – at least six months from the second missed payment.
 Luckily, not all issuers charge penalty interest.

 - Damage to Your Creditworthiness.
 Your credit card issuer may report payments more than 30 days past due to the consumer credit bureaus responsible for maintaining your credit report.
 Since payment history is one of the most important components of your credit score, even a single missed payment could hurt your creditworthiness.
 Under normal circumstances, late payments remain on your credit report for seven years.